LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 It it worth highlighting that the word embedding is unique to each model and will be trained from random values for each model.
 This is not how humans work.
-Part of what makes language so useful is that we can have generic connotations and meanings for words and then derive more specific meaning from them in specific contexts.
-So for example, the word "good" always has the same "embedding" in any context.
+Part of what makes language so useful is that we have generic connotations and meanings for words and then derive more specific meaning from them in a given context.
+For example, the word "good" always has the same "embedding" in any context.
 But here we learn a different embedding for different models and even different training runs.

 There are several justifications for this: